dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1279: Sustainable land practices must be promoted.
+### T1279: Policies should promote community trusts and sustainability.

 |Support|
 |---|